suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

     * suit-dependency-resolution
     * suit-payload-fetch

-* The Installation Procedure: This procedure is responsible for validating staged components and installing them.
+* The Installation Procedure: This procedure is responsible for verifying staged components and installing them.
 It is composed of:

-    * suit-candidate-validation
+    * suit-candidate-verification
     * suit-install

 This extension is backwards compatible when used with a Manifest Processor that supports the Update Procedure but = does not support the Staging Procedure and Installation Procedure: the payload-fetch command sequence already contains suit-condition-image tests for each payload (see {{I-D.ietf-suit-manifest}}, section 7.3) which means that images are already validated when suit-install is invoked.
 This makes suit-candidate-verification OPTIONAL to implement and OPTIONAL to parse.